Isn’t it amazing how you turn out to be exactly the kind of parent you swore you would never become?

 However, the smile on his face when he got off that tram transformed me.
 Sir Edmund Hillary could not have had a bigger smile after scaling Mt.
 Everest.

 His success made his confidence in himself bloom and it also boosted the confidence and trust I had in him.

 7. Learn to leave the room.
 If I feel the need to take over and “help”, I leave the room.
 I can give one piece of unsolicited advice or demonstration, but that is it.
 If I feel like I need to do more I literally back away.
-Also I allowed myself to say “No” when he asked for help, followed by “I think you can do it by yourself.”
+Also, I allow myself to say “No” when he asks for help, followed by “I think you can do it by yourself.”

-As parents we instinctively want to protect our kids and keep them safe.
-Sometimes, without quite realizing it, this can lead us to become Helicopter Parents.
+As parents, we instinctively want to protect our kids and keep them safe.
+Sometimes, without quite realizing it, this can lead us to becoming Helicopter Parents.
 The trick is to recognize when these instincts kick in and to intentionally back off to let our kids learn to take care of themselves.

 Because, no matter how much we want to, we really can’t protect them all the time.
 Might as well equip them to protect themselves the best they can.

 - Do you see yourself exhibiting any of the warning signs that trigger your Helicopter Parenting tendencies?

 - Do you act on them or do you tamp down on them?

 - Do you just have a few Helicopter Parenting tendencies now and then, or has hovering becoming a habit, turning you into a Helicopter Parent?